Cirine-S/holbertonschool-interview/0x1C-island_perimeter/README.md

 # island_perimeter

-A program that returns the perimeter of the island described in grid.
+A program that outputs the perimeter of the island described in grid.